sjbiaga/kittens/queens-2-heap/README.md

       )
 ```

-A closer look at the `def`inition of `htqueens` shows that the return type of this function is `Heap` - a type defined in the
+A closer look at the `def`inition of `hqueens` shows that the return type of this function is `Heap` - a type defined in the
 previous listing.
 So in this approach to the N Queens Problem, based on closures, instead of piling up a recursive call on
 the stack, there is rather a small amount of heap that is returned and which contains the necessary calls to `hqueens`, if
 any, as one or more closures.